kodecocodes/i10t/uiview-property-animator/uiview-property-animator.markdown

 }
 ```

-The two control points are those shown on the diagram above - the timing curve runs from `(0, 0)` to `(1, 1)`.
-Build and run and you'll see that the frog starts the move very quickly and then slows down – exactly like you wanted!
-Play around with the control points to see what effects you can get - what happens if any control point coordinate is greater than 1.0, or less than 0.0?
+The two control points are those shown on the diagram above — the timing curve runs from `(0, 0)` to `(1, 1)`.
+Build and run and you’ll see that the frog starts to move very quickly and then slows down — exactly as you wanted!
+Play around with the control points to see what effects you can get.
+What happens if any control point coordinate is greater than 1.0, or less than 0.0?

-## Springtime!
+## Spring animations

 The level of control over the timing curve goes even further than this.
-The two initializers you've used so far (passing in a curve or control points) are actually convenience initializers.
+The two initializers you’ve used so far, passing in a curve or control points, are actually convenience initializers.
 All they do is create and pass on a `UITimingCurveProvider` object.
 This is a protocol that provides the relationship between elapsed time and animation progress.
-Unfortunately, the protocol doesn't go as far as to let you have _total_ control, but it does give you access to another cool feature: springs!
+Unfortunately, the protocol doesn’t go as far as to let you have _total_ control, but it does give you access to another cool feature: springs!

-> **Note**: Wait!, I hear you cry.
-We already had spring animations!
-You did, but they weren't very customizable. `UIView` spring animations make you supply a duration, as well as the various parameters describing the spring.
-This meant that to get natural-looking spring animations you had to keep tweaking the duration value.
+> **Note**: “Wait!” you cry.
+“We already had spring animations!”
+Yes, you did, but they weren’t very customizable. `UIView` spring require a duration, as well as the various parameters describing the spring.
+To get natural-looking spring animations, you had to keep tweaking the duration value.
 >
-> Why is this?
+> Why?
 Well, imagine an actual spring.
-If you stretch it between your hands and let go, the time it takes for the spring to bounce back into shape comes entirely from the properties of the spring (What is it made of?
+If you stretch it between your hands and let go, the duration of the spring’s motion is really a function of the properties of the spring (What is it made of?
 How thick is it?) and how far you stretched it.
-The duration of the animation should be driven from the properties of the spring, not tacked on and the animation forced to fit into it.
+Similarly, the duration of the animation should be driven from the properties of the spring, not tacked on and the animation forced to fit.

 A Spring System is described by three factors:

-- The **mass** of the object attached to the spring
+- The **mass** of the object attached to the spring.
-- The **stiffness** of the spring
+- The **stiffness** of the spring.
-- The **damping** - any factors that would act to slow down the movement of the system, like friction or air resistance
+- The **damping**; these are any factors that would act to slow down the movement of the system, like friction or air resistance.

-The amount of damping applied will give you one of three outcomes.
-The system can be **under-damped**, meaning it will bounce around for a while before it settles, **critically damped**, meaning it will settle as quickly as possible without bouncing at all, or **over-damped**, meaning it will settle without bouncing but not quite as quickly.
+The amount of damping applied will give you one of three outcomes: the system can be **under-damped**, meaning it will bounce around for a while before it settles; **critically damped**, meaning it will settle as quickly as possible without bouncing at all; or **over-damped**, meaning it will settle without bouncing, but not quite as quickly.

-In most cases you will want a slightly under-damped system - without that your spring animations won't look particularly springy.
-But you don't have to guess at what values to use.
+In most cases, you’ll want a slightly under-damped system — without that, your spring animations won’t look particularly _springy_.
+But you don’t have to guess at what values to use.
 The critical damping ratio is 2 times the square root of the product of the mass and stiffness values.
-You'll put this into action now.
+You’ll put this into action now.

 Replace the contents of `animateAnimalTo(location:)` with the following:

 ```swift
 //1